wjma90/google-drive-upload/CONTRIBUTING.md

 - Variable names can be alphanumeric with underscores.
 No special characters in variable names.
 - Variables name must not start with number.

+Special instructions for posix scripts:

+- All local variables should have function name at the end.
+This is because posix doesn't have local variable feature.
+It is not mandatory but should be followed to avoid conflicts.

 ##### Functions

 - Each function must contain a introductory comment.
 The comment must contain function name, short description of the function and description of the arguments and list of global variables used and modified.